Best Voice Assistants for Seniors in 2026 — Tested by Real Seniors

 - Built-in camera for Alexa video calls

-- Camera physically slides to cover for privacy
+- Camera cover slides shut for privacy

 What Could Be Better

-- Higher price than basic Echo
+- Higher price than the basic Echo

 - Video calls only work with other Alexa devices or the Alexa app

-5. Amazon Echo Dot (5th Gen) — Bedroom Edition
+5. Amazon Echo Show 5 (3rd Gen)

-Price: From $49.99 | Setup difficulty: Easy | Best for: Bedroom, office, or kitchen
+Price: From $89.99 | Setup difficulty: Easy | Best for: Bedroom nightstand, seniors who want a small screen

 What We Love